IoTTechnology

 The typical smartphone camera lacks the fine-grained precision required to record fingerprint data, while being good for the majority of common usage.
 Without specialised macro lenses and regulated lighting conditions, even high-end DSLR cameras may struggle to photograph fingerprints.

-Despite the fact that many modern smartphones now have the capacity to shoot macro photos, which can catch minute details on small subjects, you’d undoubtedly notice if someone tried to take a shot of your fingertips from an inch away.
+Even though many modern smartphones now have the capacity to shoot macro photos, which can catch minute details on small subjects, you’d undoubtedly notice if someone tried to take a shot of your fingertips from an inch away.

 Read More: What Makes Candid Wedding Photography Popular